HellyAlp/Tags-input-tests/README.md

 # Tags input component tests

-This repository contains automated tests for a tag input field on this .
+This repository contains automated tests for a tag input component on the following site - https://qaplayground.dev/apps/tags-input-box/.
 The tests are written using the Cypress test automation framework.

 ## Installation
 Before running the tests, make sure you have Node.js and npm installed.
 Then, clone the repository and install the dependencies by running: